Starlink For Cottages & Seasonal Properties — Canada 2026 Guide

 Dealing with Trees and Obstructions

 This is the number one challenge at cottage properties.
 Lakefront lots, Muskoka-style settings, and northern cabins are often surrounded by tall trees that can block the Starlink signal.
-Even a few branches crossing the dish's field of view can cause intermittent outages lasting a few seconds at a time.
+Even partial obstructions can cause brief drops, slower speeds, or interruptions during video calls and gaming.

 How to check before you buy

-Download the free Starlink app (iOS or Android) and use the obstruction checker tool before purchasing any hardware.
-The app uses your phone's camera to scan the sky from any spot on your property and shows you exactly what percentage of the view is blocked.
-You want as close to 0% obstruction as possible.
-Even 1 to 2% obstruction will cause brief interruptions every few minutes, which is noticeable during video calls and gaming.
+Download the free Starlink app (iOS or Android) and use the obstruction checker before purchasing any hardware.
+The app uses your phone's camera to scan the sky from possible mounting spots and shows whether that location has a clear enough view.
+Aim for as close to 0% obstruction as possible.
+Even low obstruction can be noticeable for video calls, gaming, and remote work.

 Solutions for wooded properties

-• Use a boathouse or dock structure.
-If the main cottage is surrounded by trees but your boathouse or dock area has a clearer view of the sky, mount the dish there.
-Professional installers in Ontario have run fibre optic cables up to 300 feet from boathouses back to the main cottage to make this work.
+- Use a boathouse or dock structure.
+If the main cottage is surrounded by trees but your boathouse or dock area has a clearer sky view, that may be a better dish location.
+For longer runs back to the main cottage, use outdoor-rated Ethernet within distance limits or outdoor-rated fibre for longer distances.

-• Selective tree trimming.
-In some cases, trimming a few branches on the north-facing side of the property is enough to clear the view.
-The Starlink app will show you exactly which direction the obstructions are coming from.
+- Selective tree trimming.
+In some cases, trimming a few branches is enough to clear the view.
+Do not guess based on direction alone.
+The Starlink app will show you where the obstructions are coming from for that exact mounting location.

 Seasonal foliage matters.
 If you check obstructions in winter when trees are bare, you may see fewer issues than you will in summer when leaves are full.
 Always plan your dish placement for the worst-case scenario (full summer foliage).
 A spot that tests at 0% obstruction in March might show 3 to 5% in July, which is enough to cause noticeable interruptions.